Aalto-Electric-Drives/motulator/docs/_sources/grid_examples/grid_following/plot_gfl_dc_bus_10kva.rst

 10-kVA converter, DC-bus voltage
 ================================

 This example simulates a grid-following-controlled converter connected to a strong grid and regulating the DC-bus voltage.
 The control system includes a DC-bus voltage controller, a phase-locked loop (PLL) to synchronize with the grid, a current reference generator, and a PI-type current controller.

 ..
-GENERATED FROM PYTHON SOURCE LINES 13-19
+GENERATED FROM PYTHON SOURCE LINES 13-17

 .. code-block:: Python

     import numpy as np

-    from motulator.grid import model, control
+    from motulator.grid import control, model, utils
-    from motulator.grid.utils import (
-        BaseValues, ACFilterPars, NominalValues, plot)